 Concept of Moles

 A mole (abbreviated to mol) is a very large number used to measure units (atoms, electrons, ions or molecules), which is equal to 6.022 x 10^23 (the same number of particles as there are atoms in 12 grams of carbon-12).
 This is known as Avogadro’s number or the Avogadro constant.

 The number of moles of solute = mass of solute ÷ molar mass of solute, where mass is measured in grams and molar mass (defined as the mass of one mole of a substance in grams) is measured in g/mol.
 If you don't know the mass of the solute, weigh it on a scale and record the value.

-Determine the atomic or molecular mass of the solute.
-Refer to a periodic table to see the atomic masses of all the known elements.
-If the solute comprises a single element, then you must calculate the atomic mass of that element.
-If the solute comprises a mixture of elements, also called a compound, then you must calculate the molecular mass of the compound.
+To find the molar mass of the solute, refer to a periodic table.
+If the solute is a single element, calculate the molar mass of that element.
+If it consists of a more than one element (i.e. a compound) calculate the molar mass of the compound.

 Every element has a different molar mass.
 For example, one mole of sodium (Na) has a mass of 22.9898 g/mol.
 One mole of chlorine (Cl) is 35.4530 g/mol.
 If your solute is table salt (NaCl), it is a compound of sodium and chlorine.
 To find the molar mass of NaCl, you add the mass of each element.
 Work out 22.9898 + 35.4530 = 58.4538.

 Say you create a solution with 200 grams of table salt.
 One mole equals the molar mass of the solute which is 58.4538 grams.
 Divide the mass of the solute by the molar mass to get the number of moles of solute.
 In this case, work out 200 ÷ 58 = 3.4483 moles of solute.